 The Isle of Wight Wildlife Trust offers a range of educational activities.
 For more information please contact firstname.lastname@example.org

 Self-guide educational visits

 These are a great alternative to our guided programmes and there's also the option to run a self-guided afternoon after a guided morning session.
-If you are planning a self-guided visit please get in touch beforehand so we can help you get the most out of your visit, give you the opportunity to benefit from reduced coach parking charges and make you aware of any other activities in the forest which may affect your visit.
+If you are planning a self-guided visit please get in touch beforehand so we can help you get the most out of your visit and make you aware of any other activities in the forest which may affect your visit.